robinsch/ActionCam/README.md

-# ActionCam
+# Notes
-ActionCam support for World of Warcraft 3.3.5a
+This is a demo version of ActionCam support for World of Warcraft 3.3.5a.
+Full version is available on https://ascension.gg.

 ### Installation
 1. Move Patcher.exe to WoW folder and run it.